maxbeizer/review-queue/README.md

+> [!WARNING]
+> This repo/project is no longer actively maintained.
+Feel free to fork if you'd like.

 # Review Queue

 **Note** This Action requires that you have access the [new projects beta](https://github.blog/2021-06-23-introducing-new-github-issues/).
 It is not compatible with the classic Projects product.